 The failure mode for the 1MHz inductor was very interesting: the LED would light for about 10 seconds then turn off for about the same length of time while the battery recovered some of its voltage.
 It would rise to a voltage of about 0.62V and this would turn on the LED again until it hit a low of about 0.51V, at which point the LED would turn off.
 This cycling continued throughout the day, another eight hours, when I finally replaced the 1MHz inductor with the 5KHz inductor and ran the battery down to about 0.37V.

 Date: 02/22/2014 - Today I ran a few more tests and this time I was also measuring the current the circuits used.
 I used the three LEDs: Blue, amber,and white.
-It was very clear that the more windings, the lower the frequency, and the less current the circuits used.
-This, then, is a very good reason to use more wire to lower the frequency, within reason.
+It was very clear that the more windings, the lower the frequency and the less current the circuits used.
+This, then, is a very good reason to use more wire to lower the current, within reason.

 Other tests will need to be done to determine how to change the on-time/cycle-time ratio to light the LED for the shortest time possible while having the longest cycle time and still have an acceptable brightness over the life of the battery.